Modifying Active Nodes with Service Steps

 Note

 Ironic might need a step which enables the agent token to be removed to allow the agent to be restarted or rebooted.
-This is not anticipated to be a feature, but shouldn’t be controversal if deemed needed soon afterwards.
+This is not anticipated to be a feature, but shouldn’t be controversial if deemed needed soon afterwards.

 Alternatives